Watch Career Potential Videos on YouTube

 Complete the following sentences without “over thinking” your answers.
 You may list multiple answers for each of the items below.
 Be sure to keep your responses focused only on the career/work aspects of your life:

-5. My friends/colleagues/family have often told me that I should be a …
+5. My friends/colleagues/family members have often told me that I should be a

-8. If I were to get involved in volunteer work (unpaid), I’d like to work in the field of …
+8. If I were to get involved in volunteer work (unpaid), I’d work in the field of

 At this point, I suggest you go back and carefully review your answers to the questions above.
 Refer to those answers as you respond to the four additional questions below.
 Be as thorough and detailed as possible with your responses: